TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 35/Ezekiel 35.13.md

 ---

-And ye have magnified yourselves against me with your mouth, and have multiplied your words against me: I have heard it.
+You have magnified yourselves against me with your mouth, and have multiplied your words against me: I have heard it.